JZK00/ibsi_phantom_data_sets/README.md

 Additional information is provided for each dataset.

-Maybe we can do some radiomcis or reconstruction research using these phantom data.
+Maybe we can do some radiomcis or reconstruction researches using these phantom data.
 Please list the related references when use the data.